durgadarba97/AStarSnake/README.md

 I'll probably push a lot of things in the future to fix the big-O.

 The gradient branch is where a lot of my test code in making a gradient calculation is going.
-If you check out the uploads folder, you can see my thought process and notes on everything.
+If you check out the notes folder, you can see my thought process and notes on everything.
 I'm not really sure if this is a good way of doing it and I'm definitly second guessing myself on many decisions, but so far it's working out in my favor.
 Also, using a gradient to calculate "closeness" of the snake in one region as opposed to another isn't a method I've learned how to do or even thought about